Skip to content

 Security

-• 💡 Workaround - Use reverse proxy for TLS
+• 💡 Workaround - Use reverse proxy for authentication

 When NOT to Use

-Avoid for: - Production data requiring persistence - Datasets exceeding available RAM (>16GB) - High availability requirements - TLS/SSL compliance requirements - MongoDB Atlas features - Advanced search/geospatial features
+Avoid for: - Production data requiring persistence - Datasets exceeding available RAM (>16GB) - High availability requirements - Authentication requirements (not yet implemented) - MongoDB Atlas features - Advanced search/geospatial features

 Use Instead: - Production: Real MongoDB with persistence - Large Datasets: MongoDB with disk storage - High Availability: MongoDB replica sets - Cloud: MongoDB Atlas